-- Survey results are shared with supervisors, managers, directors, and senior leaders if five or more of their direct reports respond to their respective surveys.
+- Survey results are shared with supervisors, managers, directors, and senior leaders if five or more faculty or staff respond to their respective surveys.

 - A survey alone does not create positive change.
 Only involving leaders, faculty, and staff in responding to survey results can create positive change in the work environment.